After filming at NBC's Burbank Studio 9 from 1965-1983, "Days" moved its operations briefly to Sunset Gower Studios in Hollywood from 1983-1989.

 Co-Executive Producer Greg Meng has been with Corday Productions since 1992 and also serves as Executive in Charge of Production.

-Lisa De Cazotte just joined the "Days" staff this year.
+Lisa De Cazotte joined the "Days" staff in 2012.

 Director Herb Stein has been with "Days" since 1976.